amirabd2130/FastAPI_OMDB/README.md

 ## Running Outside docker

-The Following environment variables must be set if you want to run the API outside docker:
+The Following environment variables must be set if you want to execute the API outside docker.
+You should update these with your credentials.

 ```
 export FASTAPI_OMDB_DATABASE_URL=sqlite:///fastapi_omdb_api